dpriskorn/geojson2osmnotes/README.md

 * Chatgpt is not good at handling shapely.geometry.point.Point without explicitly telling it to.
 * Geopandas and geopy are super nice and fast.
+* Lambda + apply is a pain in the ass.
+Fortunately chatgpt provided a working workaround.